 His fortune is estimated at 12.7 million dollars.
-Last year Grigor was ranked #7 in the list of the highest-paid tennis players, according to Forbes.
+Three years ago Grigor was ranked #7 in the list of the highest-paid tennis players, according to Forbes.

 Interesting fact: Grigor Dimitrov is the only Bulgarian male tennis player that has been able to win an ATP title in singles tennis.

-Marital status: married to a former tennis player Nicole Vaidisova and raising their daughter Stella.
+Marital status: married to a former tennis player Nicole Vaidisova and raising their daughters Stella and Meda.